Haoming02/FIRST/README.md

     - Recommended to set `Model cache size` to `2` as well
 1. Launch Automatic1111 with `api` enabled
     - Open the `webui-user.bat` and add `--api` after `COMMANDLINE_ARGS=`
+    - Set your checkpoint accordingly *(Realistic / Anime)*
+2. **(Optionally)** Edit `parameters.py` to change the Stable Diffusion settings, such as `steps` or `sampler`
-2. Launch `main.py` to open the GUI
+3. Launch `main.py` to open the GUI
     - On Windows, you can just use `launch.bat`

-3. Enter the path containing the frames
+4. Enter the path containing the frames
     - The path should contain both the original and the interpolated frames in sequence *(Default behavior of `Flowframes` when you set the export to `Image Sequence`)*
+    - Only supports **2x** interpolations, meaning the odd files should be original frames while even files should be interpolated frames
-4. Enter the path for the output
+5. Enter the path to store the outputs
-    - Recommended to set a difference path from Source
+    - Recommended to set a different path from Source
-5. Enter the port *(default is `7860`)*
+6. Enter the port
+    - The default is `7860`
-6. Press **Run**
+7. Press **Run**
-7. Check the console for progress
+8. Check the console for progress
-8. Use `FFmpeg` to merge the frames into video
+9. Use `FFmpeg` to merge the frames into video